yob/yob.github.com/_posts/2009-11-12-intro-to-the-pdf-file-structure.markdown

 PDF generation library.

 Prawn is a long way from implementing all parts of the spec and there has been no shortage of people who desire support for various features.
-The biggest barrier in getting new features has been the core developers have limited time.

-Many of these users are the kind who will submit a patch to an open source when they find a missing feature, yet this has only happened to prawn in a small number of cases.
+Many of these users are the kind who will submit a patch to an open source project when they find a missing feature, yet this has only happened to prawn in a small number of cases.

 The PDF spec is epic (version 1.7 is over 1300 pages), yet the basic structure is less complicated than it first appears.
-There's a fair amount of assumed knowledge to wade through, but I figure if I provide a basic overview of the file structure that's one less thing for potential prawn contributors to work out on their own.

-I've generated a [simple PDF](/files/hexagon.pdf) to use as an example.
+Don't be put off!
+We'd love more contributors to prawn, so this post is intended to be a basic introduction to reading a PDF file - the first step in understanding how prawn does the reverse process.
+I've created a [simple PDF](/files/hexagon.pdf) to use as an example.

-The best way to think of the file is a series of objects (strings, hashes, symbols, integers, arrays, etc) in an object tree.
-In the general case, every object in the file will be accessible from an object tree that descends from a single hash.
+The best way to think of the file is a set of objects (strings, hashes, symbols, integers, arrays, etc) in a single object tree that descends from a single "root" hash.

-To start navigating the file by eye, open it in a text editor and browse to the last line.
+To start navigating the [example file](/files/hexagon.pdf) by eye, open it in a text editor and browse to the last line.
 Just above the end of the file token (%%EOF) is a number that indicates a byte offset in the file.

 That byte offset points to the "xref" token on line 46.
+Everything between here and the "trailer" token several lines below is called the Cross Reference Table (xref table to its friends).
 "0 6" indicates that this file has 5 objects in it numbered 1-5 (plus a number 0 null object).
 The following lines indicate object 1 is at byte offset 15, object 2 at offset 71, etc.

 After the byte offsets you'll see the following lines: